Dog Constantly Biting at Base of Tail (Here’s Why)

 Read more: Dog constantly has loose stool (Here’s why)

-What to Do If Your Dog Is Constantly Biting at the Base of Their Tail
+Old Dog Constantly Biting Base of Tail

 Start by examining the area gently.
 Look for redness, swelling, flakes, hair loss, or tiny black specks (which may be flea dirt).
 If the skin looks irritated, clean it with lukewarm water and a pet-safe mild cleanser.
 Avoid using human creams or ointments unless directed by a veterinarian.